ahmedkaludi/pwa-for-wp/readme.txt

 You can contact us from [here](https://pwa-for-wp.com/contact-us/)

 == Changelog ==
+= 1.7.1.1 (17 October 2019) =
+* Improved : Added note for Add To Home On Element Click #208
+* Improved : Added "apple-touch-startup-image" icon and cache the image previously to load fast For IOS devices #212
+* Bug Fixed: Improved upgread to premium link #214
+* Improved : Pre-cahing list automatd now.
+On publish post precache list will be updated #215
+* Bug Fixed: Enable/Disable to uncheck the PWA on AMP or Non-AMP #216
+* Bug Fixed: Fixed the license key error while activating Loading Icon Plugins #218

 = 1.7.1 (12 October 2019) =
 * Improved: UX design of option panel #203
 * Improved & Added: Loading icons library added #100 #123 #205